Nostress767/Zenibou/README.md

 building the example from source on windows with MinGW
 --------------
-Easy, just run (double click) install.bat, then run open_venv.bat and a terminal (it's actually [Christopher Wellons's w64devkit](https://github.com/skeeto/w64devkit)) should pop up (on first execution takes anywhere between 10 seconds to 1 minute depending on various conditions and requires internet access).
+Easy, just run (double click) open_venv.bat and a terminal (it's actually [Christopher Wellons's w64devkit](https://github.com/skeeto/w64devkit)) should pop up (on first execution takes anywhere between 10 seconds to 1 minute depending on various conditions and requires internet access).

 On the new terminal, simply run: